-34.2 Financial risk management
+30.2 Financial risk management

-The activities of the Group expose it to certain financial risks, including credit risk, liquidity risk, foreign currency risk, interest rate risk and equity price risk.
-The overall financial risk management objective of the Group is to ensure that adequate financial resources are available for business development whilst minimising the potential adverse impacts of financial risks on its financial position, performance and cash flows.
+The activities of the Group and of the Company expose it to certain financial risks, including credit risk, liquidity risk, foreign currency risk, interest rate risk and equity price risk.
+The overall financial risk management objective of the Group and of the Company is to ensure that adequate financial resources are available for business development whilst minimising the potential adverse impacts of financial risks on its financial position, performance and cash flows.